 Dear Faribault school community,

 I’m filled with more Falcon Pride than ever as I enter my 11th year as your superintendent.
-The way our schools and community came together to respond to the COVID-19 pandemic was inspiring, to say the least.
-Over the last 18 months we’ve all faced challenges to the way we go about our daily lives, and that was certainly the case in the education world, but our students, families and staff rose to the occasion again and again.
-Faribault Public Schools adapted and did everything we could to meet the needs of our students, support our families, and keep education going.
+The way our schools and community have come together to respond to the COVID-19 pandemic has been inspiring, to say the least.
+Over the last 18 months we’ve all faced challenges to the way we go about our daily lives, and that has certainly been the case in the education world, but our students, families and staff have risen to the occasion again and again.
+Faribault Public Schools adapted and is doing everything we can to meet the needs of our students, support our families, and keep education going.

-Our students and staff didn’t just get through the pandemic, they accomplished great things along the way.
+Our students and staff haven’t just gotten through the pandemic, they accomplished great things along the way.
 Our dance team placed third at state.
 Our DECA personal finance team placed second.
 And our robotics team captured the state championship!
 Our many student groups did their part to make Faribault a great place by participating in community service projects and donating to local charities.
-Our staff members won awards and found new, innovative ways to teach and connect with students.
+Our food service team worked with community volunteers to provide more than 100,000 meals for local children.
+Our staff members have won awards and found new, innovative ways to teach and connect with students.

-The next step is to move ahead together in a post-pandemic world.
+The next step is to move ahead together, using the lessons we’ve learned about the benefits of both technology and in-person human interaction.
 The most important thing for us to do is provide a learning environment that is as safe and healthy as possible.
 You can see how we’re doing this by going to faribault.k12.mn.us and reading our Safe Return to In-Person Learning Plan.

-We’re also making some changes based on the lessons we learned during the pandemic that will allow us to provide even more support for our students.
-The biggest change is the launch of our Falcons Online Academy, which will provide an online learning option for every Faribault student.
-We’ve hired staff that will be fully-dedicated to facilitating the online learning experience and providing mentoring and coaching for our online learners.
+One big change we’re making based on the lessons we learned during the pandemic is the addition of the Falcons Online Academy.
+This online learning option is available to every K-12 student.
+We’ve hired staff that will be fully-dedicated to facilitating the online learning experience and providing support, mentorship and coaching for our online learners.
 To learn more, go to faribault.k12.mn.us/online.